travel to Foresight Prep at Oberlin College airplane airfare air bus train car drive driving

 Foresight Prep @ Oberlin requires that international students arrive in the country a minimum of 2-3 days before the course begins in order to recover from their travel, and adjust to their new time zone.

 The program maintains a list of local Oberlin residents who are very happy to host international students who will arrive early.
-Though the program cannot guarantee that lodging will be available, it will help facilitate a connection between students and this network; in the past, students have had no problem identifying a homestay.
+Though the program cannot guarantee that lodging will be available, it will help facilitate a connection between students and this network.

 Some students' families choose to incorporate their Foresight Prep experience into a longer family trip.
 Northeast Ohio is home to a range of attractions—from the cultural offerings of Cleveland (which include the Rock and Roll Hall of Fame), to beautiful natural sites like the Lake Erie islands and Cuyahoga National Park, to the amusement park Cedar Point, considered the "Roller Coaster capital of the world."
 Foresight Prep staff are happy to provide advice and recommendations.